Hi there's a number of cool places MUST visit in Penang. I reckon list as below:

 Snake Temple - temple with some snakes sleeping on sticks

-Flea markets, pasar malam and modern shopping malls - Lorong Kulit and Rope Walk flea markets to the Campbell Street, and Little India traditional shopping areas and modern shopping malls like Gurney Plaza and Queensbay, Penang is a shopper’s paradise over 3 years ago
+Flea markets, pasar malam and modern shopping malls - Lorong Kulit and Rope Walk flea markets to the Campbell Street, and Little India traditional shopping areas and modern shopping malls like Gurney Plaza and Queensbay, Penang is a shopper’s paradise almost 4 years ago

 You really should go to Mallaca (multiple spellings used), it's a smaller, more funky version of Georgetown/Penang.
 It has the best street food in the country, better than GT and KL Chinatown.